Aims and Scope

 Disclosure and Conflict of Interest

 Privileged information or ideas obtained through the peer review process must be kept confidential and must not be used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other connection with any of the authors, companies, or institutions connected to the manuscript.
+Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other connections with any of the authors, companies, or institutions connected to the manuscript.

 DUTIES OF AUTHORS